jubymariajoseph/NOTE/DSA_NOTES.md

 * different from real time as data is analyzed  only when the condition of batches are satisfied ( not like real time data where the data is processed instantly)
 * The pipeline process the entire batch at once
 * processed data is stored in a database, file or to other sysytem for future use
+* Latency in batch processing refers to the time delay between when data is collected and when it is actually processed and results are available.
+Latency is high.
+Not suitable for immediate use.
+* Handles large volume effectively
+* data is processed in groups and not individually
 *